wallix/awless/README.md

-`awless` is a fast, powerful, easy-to-use command line interface (CLI) to manage Amazon Web Services.
+`awless` is a fast, powerful and easy-to-use command line interface (CLI) to manage Amazon Web Services.

 # Why awless

-`awless` has been created with the idea to run the most frequent actions easily by using simple commands, smart defaults, security best practices and runnable/scriptable templates for resource creations (see [`awless` templates](https://github.com/wallix/awless/wiki/Templates)).
+`awless` has been created with the idea to run frequent actions easily by using simple commands, smart defaults, security best practices and runnable/scriptable templates for resource creations (see [`awless` templates](https://github.com/wallix/awless/wiki/Templates)).

 There is no need to edit manually any line of JSON, deal with policies, etc.
 `awless` brings a new approach to manage virtualized infrastructures through CLI.